maltempoLuca/plai/docs/video-analysis/ROADMAP.md

-# Powerlifting Video Analysis Roadmap
+# Roadmap — Video Analysis

 This roadmap captures the end-to-end plan for a lifting-aware analysis stack that plugs into the existing FFmpeg-based compositor.
 It is organized for incremental delivery with clear scope and acceptance criteria per phase.
+See `../ui-api/ROADMAP.md` for the separate sync UI/API effort.

 ## System Overview